 RTÉ is committed to responding to all reasonable complaints concerning programme content or advertising which are not considered to be of a frivolous or vexatious nature.
 It is RTÉ’s policy that all complaints should receive meaningful replies which attempt to address issues raised in complaints.
 RTÉ aims to ensure that all complaints received in writing or by-email shall be replied to by an appropriate member of the production team within 20 working days.

 If members of the public are of the opinion that a programme or a segment of a programme or an advertisement broadcast on RTÉ has:

 - Breached a provision of section 39 (1) (a), (b), (d) or (e) of the Broadcasting Act 2009

 - Failed to comply with a provision of the BAI Codes.

-they are entitled to express their views by making a complaint to RTÉ.
-The complaint should be sent to RTÉ’s complaints office:
+they are entitled to make a formal complaint to RTÉ.
+The complaint should be sent to the RTÉ Complaints office:

 3rd Floor Admin Building

 A valid complaint about a broadcast under the Broadcasting Act or any of the BAI Codes must contain specific information about the nature of the the complaint:

 - Firstly, the complaint must specify the name of the programme broadcast and the time and date of the broadcast item that is the subject of the complaint;